 If you’re considering picking up the Surface Book 2, it’ll set you back $1,499 (£1,499, about AU$2,600) to start.
 That’s for a 7th-generation Intel Core i5 processor, 8GB of RAM, a 256GB SSD and an integrated GPU.
 However, prices cap at $2,999 (£2,999, about AU$5,200) for the top-end version, boasting an 8th-gen Intel Core i7 processor, 16GB RAM, a 1TB SSD and a GTX 1050 GPU.

 The Lenovo Yoga 920 comes in a wide variety of configurations, not to mention prices, but none of these options feature dedicated graphics.
 Instead, the 2-in-1 uses an integrated graphics solution, which should be able to handle most productivity and creative tasks like photo editing.
-However, don’t expect to get far with heavy gaming or video editing.
+However, don’t expect to get far with heavy gaming or video editing software.

 When you’re paying a premium price, you want a device that looks – and feels – premium as well, and Lenovo has done an excellent job of that with the Yoga 920.
 It has a thin yet sturdy feel to it, weighing 3.0 pounds (1.37kg) and measuring just 12.7 x 8.8 x 0.5 inches (323 x 223.5 x 13.95mm).